Jesse Winker Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Giants pitching staff ranks 10th in the league.
+- The 9.1 strikeouts per nine innings put together by the Giants pitching staff ranks 10th in the league.

-- The Giants have a 4.71 team ERA that ranks 21st among all MLB pitching staffs.
+- The Giants' 4.59 team ERA ranks 19th among all league pitching staffs.

-- Giants pitchers combine to surrender 42 total home runs at a clip of 1.4 per game (to rank 21st in the league).
+- The Giants rank 20th in baseball in home runs surrendered (42 total, 1.3 per game).

-- Cobb gets the start for the Giants, his seventh of the season.
-He is 1-1 with a 2.43 ERA and 33 strikeouts in 33 1/3 innings pitched.
+- Stripling gets the start for the Giants, his fourth of the season.
+He is 0-1 with a 6.10 ERA and 19 strikeouts in 20 2/3 innings pitched.

-- In his most recent outing on Sunday against the San Diego Padres, the right-hander went five innings, giving up three earned runs while surrendering seven hits.
+- The right-hander's last time out was on Tuesday against the Houston Astros, when he threw five innings, surrendering two earned runs while allowing five hits.

+- The 33-year-old has an ERA of 6.10, with 8.3 strikeouts per nine innings, in six games this season.
+Opponents are hitting .291 against him.

 © 2023 Data Skrive.
 All rights reserved.